Ernest Hemingway: Cuba

-Cuba and the Nobel Prize

-Hemingway said he "was out of business as a writer" from 1942 to 1945 during his residence in Cuba.
+Hemingway said he "was out of business as a writer" from 1942 to 1945.
 In 1946 he married Mary, who had an ectopic pregnancy five months later.
-The Hemingway family suffered a series of accidents and health problems in the years following the war: in a 1945 car accident, he "smashed his knee" and sustained another "deep wound on his forehead"; Mary broke first her right ankle and then her left in successive skiing accidents.
-A 1947 car accident left Patrick with a head wound and severely ill.
+The Hemingway family suffered a series of accidents and health problems in the years following the war: in a 1945 car accident, he injured his knee and sustained another head wound.
+A few years later Mary broke first her right ankle and then her left in successive skiing accidents.
+A 1947 car accident left Patrick with a head wound, severely ill and delirious.
+The doctor in Cuba diagnosed schizophrenia, and sent him for 18 sessions of electroconvulsive therapy.

 Hemingway sank into depression as his literary friends began to die: in 1939 William Butler Yeats and Ford Madox Ford; in 1940 F. Scott Fitzgerald; in 1941 Sherwood Anderson and James Joyce; in 1946 Gertrude Stein; and the following year in 1947, Max Perkins, Hemingway's long-time Scribner's editor, and friend.
 During this period, he suffered from severe headaches, high blood pressure, weight problems, and eventually diabetes—much of which was the result of previous accidents and many years of heavy drinking.

-Nonetheless, in January 1946, he began work on The Garden of Eden, finishing 800 pages by June.
+In January 1946, he began work on The Garden of Eden, finishing 800 pages by June.
 During the post-war years, he also began work on a trilogy tentatively titled "The Land", "The Sea" and "The Air", which he wanted to combine in one novel titled The Sea Book.
-However, both projects stalled, and Mellow says that Hemingway's inability to continue was "a symptom of his troubles" during these years.
+Both projects stalled.
+Mellow writes that Hemingway's inability to write was "a symptom of his troubles" during these years.

 In 1948, Hemingway and Mary traveled to Europe, staying in Venice for several months.
 While there, Hemingway fell in love with the then 19-year-old Adriana Ivancich.
 The platonic love affair inspired the novel Across the River and into the Trees, written in Cuba during a time of strife with Mary, and published in 1950 to negative reviews.
-The following year, furious at the critical reception of Across the River and Into the Trees, he wrote the draft of The Old Man and the Sea in eight weeks, saying that it was "the best I can write ever for all of my life".
-The Old Man and the Sea became a book-of-the-month selection, made Hemingway an international celebrity, and won the Pulitzer Prize in May 1953, a month before he left for his second trip to Africa.
+The following year, furious at the critical reception of Across the River and Into the Trees, Hemingway wrote the draft of The Old Man and the Sea in eight weeks, saying that it was "the best I can write ever for all of my life".
+Published in September 1952, The Old Man and the Sea became a book-of-the-month selection, made Hemingway an international celebrity, and won the Pulitzer Prize in May 1953.
+In June, he departed Cuba for his second trip to Africa.